davewhiteland/compsci-superbasics/collections/_file-system/volumes.md

 Other volumes each have a different drive letter.

-This means that you need to explicitly specify drive letters when referencing other volumes on Windows; in practice they are different file systems.
+This means that you need to explicitly specify drive letters when referencing other volumes on Windows; they are present as discrete file systems.
 On Unix everything is presented as a single file system.